etcet/HNES/README.md

 Thanks for Dan Harper (danharper) and to Will Ridgers (wridgers) for some CSS fixes.

 Thanks for Nuno Santos (nfvs) for styling the login page and other fixes.

+Thanks to alanc10n for fixing issue 66

+Thanks to sglantz for adding support for topcolor, issue 52